squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

         at least one of the tags `HTML5`, `JavaScript` or `CSS` will be included in the additional tags index on `web.md`.

+    Note that the values listed under each tags extra file must be alphanumeric [tag identifiers], not tags themselves.
 See #3864 for more information.

 [`tags_slugify`](#+tags.tags_slugify){ #+tags.tags_slugify }